adi518/react-ryo-cli/static/media/README.9313d413.md

 # What is React Ryo CLI?
 (WIP)

-React Ryo CLI is a roll-your-own version of the famous [CRA](https://github.com/facebook/create-react-app) ("create-react-app") `react-scripts` CLI, where you can reconfigure internal configurations, such as [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/), and [Jest](https://jestjs.io/).
+React Ryo CLI is a roll-your-own version of [CRA](https://github.com/facebook/create-react-app) ("create-react-app") `react-scripts` CLI, where you can reconfigure internal configurations, such as [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/), and [Jest](https://jestjs.io/).
 This package is based on [Craco](https://github.com/sharegate/craco).
 Using the aforementioned third-party, we are able to abstract away the intricacies of cross-industry build tools and their configurations, yet keep a "roll-your-own" approach to apply fine-grain changes to suit our specific needs.
 While [Vue.js](https://cli.vuejs.org/) already incorporated customizability in its CLI, CRA does not follow the same path, hence solutions like Craco have emerged, followed by this package.

 ## Usage